jancorg/jancorg.github.io/source/_posts/2015-01-02-hubot-a-bot-for-automating-daily-tasks-or-anything-else.markdown

 2. A robot must obey any orders given to it by human beings, except where such orders would conflict with the First Law.
 3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.
 ```
+[Janky](https://github.com/github/janky) is a hibhub project than implements CI on top Jenkins and Hubot.
+Chatops term used to refer chat based deployments and monitoring.

 ## Github integration